 5. Toys: Children can bring a small named toy to school .
 However games should otherwise not be brought to school except on special occasions or when authorised by a teacher.

 6. Named items: It is compulsory to name all your children’s belongings, clothes and footwear.

 7. Visitors: Visitors must always report to the school office, to sign in and receive a badge to wear, when arriving at school during the school day.
 They will then be accompanied to their destination.

-8. School Access: Parents should gain access to the school via the pedestrian gates at the beginning and end of the school day.
-At other times access is through the pedestrian gate located next to the green main school gates.
+8. School Access: Parents should gain access to the school via the pedestrian gates from Petworth Road or Coxcombe Recreation Ground at the beginning and end of the school day.
+At other times access is through the pedestrian gate located next to the green main school gates on School Lane.
+Children attending Breakfast Club (see below item 13) before the school's official opening time should also use this access gate.
 The pedestrian gate next to the tennis courts is open at midday for the collection of part-time Reception children.